Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

 Kayla was our rescued domestic cat.
 I found her under a car in a bad neighborhood in the dead of night during winter.
 She was only a kitten then and cold and scared.
 I took her home and cleaned her up, and discovered that she was a beautiful green-

-Our theory with teaching our children responsibility was to give each one a pet of their own.
+Our theory in teaching our children responsibility was to give each one a pet of their own.
 My daughter’s cat had just died of old age and she was distraught over it.
 I hoped that she would take Kayla under her wing, but she wasn’t ready to replace her cat yet.
 My youngest son, Kyle, jumped at the chance to take Kayla for his own and became her “pet parent.”

 Kayla stayed with us when my son went off to college, but when he was able to move into a place that allowed pets, he took her into his home.
 The two of them had a strong bond and he loved her dearly.
 She was his companion in a time when he was burdened with school and work.

 On August 25, 2017, Kayla died unexpectedly.
 We believe it was a metabolic issue, since she was extremely overweight and could never lose weight, no matter how much diet food she was apportioned.
 She was only 7 years old.
 My son was devastated, as can be expected when someone’s beloved friend dies.

 It is hard to believe that she is gone.
 She was such a beautiful, fickle girl.
 She will be sorely missed.

 Kayla’s Page is where we honor the common household pet.
 No pedigree and sometimes no idea what breed they belong to, household domestic cats are just as wonderful as pedigreed cats.
 They have a lot of love to give and are deserving of a family.
 We would like to share stories of rescued cats to inspire some of you to open your home and heart to a homeless pet.